srevenant/nginx-saas-regional/README.md

       sed -e 's/%ENVIRON%/prd/;s/%REGION%/region1/g' nginx.conf.in > nginx.conf

+* SSL: Your startup should bring in the ssl data, including keys and dhparam for each node.
+You can do this with Reflex, or your own tooling.

+    - Generate dhparam and store ahead of time:  openssl dhparam -out dhparam.pem 4096

 * On installation this code base is put into /app/nginx and /data/nginx is where content is read from

 * /app/nginx paths: (all but locations come in via nginx.conf)